Norfolk Coast Path

 The Norfolk Coast Path is a long-distance footpath in Norfolk, running 83 miles (133.5 km) from Hunstanton to Hopton-on-Sea.
 It was opened in 1986 and covers the North Norfolk Coast AONB (Area of Outstanding Natural Beauty).
+It is now part of the King Charles III England Coast Path.

 It links with the Peddars Way at Holme-next-the-Sea, and the two in combination form the Peddars Way & Norfolk Coast Path National Trail, one of 15 National Trails in England and Wales.
 It links to the Angles Way and the Wherryman's Way at Great Yarmouth, and to both ends of the Weavers' Way, at Cromer and Great Yarmouth.
 In December 2014, the trail was extended to Sea Palling and forms part of the England Coast Path.
 In October 2016, the trail was further extended to Hopton-on-Sea.

 The Norfolk Coast Path passes through or near: